webxos/macroslow/QUANTUM/Quantum_Space_Aerospace_Guide.markdown

 Space isn’t a simple grid of coordinates.
 It’s a chaotic, four-dimensional realm of gravitational fields, radiation, and relativistic effects.
 Classical bilinear systems track things like velocity vs. position, but that’s barely scratching the surface.
 Quantum logic, using **superposition** and **entanglement**, models these as a single state vector \( |\psi\rangle \), capturing interactions across space, time, and energy in a **Hilbert space**.

-The **PROJECT DUNES 2048-AES** framework, with its **MAML protocol**, encodes orbital data into quantum-ready files, secured by 2048-bit AES and CRYSTALS-Dilithium signatures.
+The **MACROSLOW** framework, with its **MAML syntax**, encodes orbital data into quantum-ready files, secured by 2048-bit AES and CRYSTALS-Dilithium signatures.
 Its BELUGA system uses **quantum neural networks (QNNs)** to optimize trajectories, making interplanetary missions faster and cheaper.

 ## Quantum Logic at Work